lzjqsdd/scikit-learn-doc-cn/doc/modules/model_evaluation.rst

 For the most common use cases, you can designate a scorer object with the ``scoring`` parameter; the table below shows all possible values.
-All scorer objects follow the convention that higher return values are better than lower return values.
+All scorer ojects follow the convention that higher return values are better than lower return values.
 Thus the returns from mean_absolute_error and mean_squared_error, which measure the distance between the model and the data, are negated.